Join us for an exclusive private conference and cocktail reception: Discover VB Tech’s groundbreaking Digital Brain Twin

 VB Tech enters partnerships with UPMC Pittsburgh and UC Davis: 2 clinical centers of excellence for epilepsy in the USA

-Our team flew to the USA to install the Hygie platform in these two centres and trained the clinicians and researchers to use Hygie in their daily work routine.
+Our team flew to the USA to install the BrainXplore platform in these two centres and trained the clinicians and researchers to use BrainXplore in their daily work routine.

-These new “Hubs” are from now on official Hygie ambassadors.
+These new “Hubs” are from now on official BrainXplore ambassadors.

 Logo UPMC